Ravenbrook/mps/procedure/review.rst

 1997-06-12]

 _`.log.major`: `.role.leader`_ calls upon `.role.checker`_ in turn to
-list `major defects`_ they found.
+announce `major defects`_ they found.

-- `.role.scribe`_ ensures that `major defects`_ are recorded in a way [how?
-RB 2023-01-29] that can be used in `.edit`_.
+- `.role.scribe`_ ensures that `major defects`_ are recorded so that they are *all* actioned by `.edit`_ and `.pi`_.

-- [On GitHub, that probably means in review comments, the review overview comment, or "individual comments", all of which are visible from the pull request and have their own links.
-RB 2023-01-29]
+- On GitHub, the scribe can start a new GitHub review to record issues not already recorded, as in `.check.record.github`_, or make "single comments" from the diffs, or just enter them in comments on the pull requests.

-_`.log.slow`: Log issues slowly enough that `.role.checker`_ can examine each one and find new `major defects`_.
+_`.log.slow`: Log issues slowly enough that `.role.checker`_ can understand each one and use it to find more `major defects`_.

 _`.log.fast`: Log issues briskly.
 Discourage discussion.
 Encourage the search for more `major defects`_.  `.role.leader`_ should firmly